bonds/openbsd_on_a_macbookair51/README.md

 * [wireless networking adapters overheat and disconnect themselves](https://github.com/bonds/openbsd_on_a_macbookair51/issues/5)
 * Seahorse, the Gnome default password manager, crashes all the time
-* Empathy, the Gnome default chat client, crashes all the time
 * adjusting volume level in Gnome too quickly leads to the volume set vs displayed to get out of sync

 ## Stuff That Does Not Work At All